HPCurtis/measurement_error_cor/README.md

 # Bayesian measurement error models for correlation estimation

-The following project is a direct python conversion of an R/WinBUGS based example of an advanced correlation measurement error model presented Behseta et al. (2009) and presented in said probabilistic programming language by Matzke et al.(2017) allowing for my production of this model in the more advanced and modern Stan probabilistic programming language (Carpenter et al. 2017) based of their open source code and using their simulated dataset provided at https://osf.io/mvz29/.
+This project is a Python adaptation of an advanced correlation measurement error model originally developed  by Behseta et al. (2009) and later implemented in using R/WinBUGS by Matzke et al. (2017).
+Leveraging the open-source code and simulated dataset provided by Matzke et al. (available at OSF), this model has been recreated using the modern and advanced Stan probabilistic programming language (Carpenter et al. 2017).

 ## File structure
 - README.md